Day (7½ months)

 MA801 (160 hours)

-During the externship phase of training, students are placed in a medical facility for real-world experience.
+During the externship phase of training, medical assisting students are placed in a medical facility for real-world experience.
 They observe experienced medical personnel and perform the duties of a medical assistant under the strict supervision of trained professionals.
-Students are evaluated by the site supervisor on the basis of performance.
+Medical assisting students are evaluated by the site supervisor on the basis of performance.
 Prerequisites: MA101 through MA701

 - Job placement statistics relate only to the Medical Assistant program and related fields of study.

-- Figures may not include jobs secured by students in their field of study who did not report their employment.
+- Figures may not include jobs secured by medical assisting students in their field of study who did not report their employment.

 - Job placement rates are those reported to the Accrediting Council for Independent Colleges and Schools.